zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

   * Child zone is served by `ns1`, `ns2` and
     `ns4.parent.good-mixed-2.basic01.xa`.
   * Parent zone `parent.good-mixed-2.basic01.xa` is served by `ns1` and `ns4`.

+### GOOD-PARENT-HOST-1
+The child is hosted on parent servers only.

+* Zone: child.parent.good-parent-host-1.basic01.xa
+  * Child zone is served by `ns1.parent.good-parent-host-1.basic01.xa` and `ns2.parent.good-parent-host-1.basic01.xa`.

+### GOOD-GRANDPARENT-HOST-1
+The child is hosted on grandparent servers only.

+* Zone: child.parent.good-grandparent-host-1.basic01.xa
+  * Child zone is served by `ns1.good-grandparent-host-1.basic01.xa` and `ns2.good-grandparent-host-1.basic01.xa`.

 ### GOOD-UNDEL-1
 The child zone is delegated, but there is also an undelegated version which is